MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

     tag: K
     optional: true
     description: |
                  **Kompare**: Subtract the stored mesh with the given index from the current mesh.
+This operates on the mesh in-memory, so it will probably invalidate the active mesh for purposes of printing.
     values:
       -
         unit: index